vWernay/lua/README.md

 1. For quaternions, the `angle` and `axis` strings are reserved for the angle (in degrees) and normalized axis of rotation (grit-lua compatibility);
 1. The dimensionality of a vector can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).

 Vector and quaternion types do not maintain an explicit metatable reference.
 The Lua functions `getmetatable` and `debug.setmetatable`, and C API functions `lua_setmetatable` and `lua_getmetatable` can be used to define explicit metatables for these types.
+The binding library (see **Building**) has the option to override the metatables for vector and matrix types when loaded.

 #### C API
 Vector and quaternions values are represented by the `LUA_TVECTOR` tag.
 They are primitive types (immutable) and use a struct of floats to represent each component.
 On an API level, vectors and quaternions are effectively tables and accessing their values can be done using the same Lua API functions: